-Assisted reproduction technology (ART) is a relatively new area of family law.
+Assisted reproduction technology (ART) is a relatively new area of Illinois family law.
 ART gives people the artificial means of having children.
 In ART arrangements, a child is artificially conceived by combining the genetic material of individuals in a laboratory setting.
 Historically, parental rights were determined based on the natural biological relationship between parent and child.
 Reproduction using ART raises critical legal issues regarding the competing parental rights of the parties.

 ART methods include in vitro fertilization (IVF), traditional surrogacy, and gestational surrogacy.
 IVF refers to the general process of artificially fertilizing the reproductive cells of humans in a lab.
 The parent seeking to use ART to have a child is known as the “intended parent.”

 The Illinois Marriage and Dissolution of Marriage Act (IMDMA) governs certain issues relating to ART arrangements.
 Under Section 703 of the IMDMA, the intended parent is considered to be the legal parent of a child conceived from ART methods.

 In cases where the intended parent is not the same person as the one donating their genetic material, the donor must relinquish their rights and responsibilities as a parent before the intended parent can be considered the legal parent of an ART child.
 Relinquishment of the donor’s parental rights must be accomplished through a written agreement between the interested parties.

 In cases of gestational surrogacy, where an embryo resulting from the genetic material of the donors (typically intended parents) is transferred to the surrogate mother strictly for gestational purposes, the following criteria must be met to establish a parent-child relationship: